In the Presence of Elephants and Whales

 Whales and elephants also share a precarious existence.
-Whales are hunted by countries that claim they compete with the fishing industry.
+Whales are hunted by countries that have claimed they compete with the fishing industry.
 And even in places where elephants are not hunted for ivory, their populations encroach on the land and livelihood of human beings.

 Now, having said that, I immediately realize that of the six mass extinctions that we know about, some of them took place before humans and are explained by seismic activity of the earth and climate changes in the earth.
 But nowadays, when we’re finding that one out of every four mammalian species is judged to be at risk for extinction in the near future, we have a lot to worry about because unless humans control their own activities, we will lose the biodiversity, we will lose the diversity of plants and animals, that makes the earth a habitable place for them and for us.

-MS. TIPPETT: Right.
-And, you know, I find this very striking in your stories, that clearly poaching is something you are against, and yet you’re always realizing that it’s often a correlate of poverty or of local uprisings, and so it’s not so simple to divide the world into good guys and bad guys.
+Ms. Tippett: Right.
+And I find this very striking in your stories, that clearly poaching is something you are against, and yet you’re always realizing that it’s often a correlate of poverty or of local uprisings, and so it’s not so simple to divide the world into good guys and bad guys.

-MS. TIPPETT: But, you know, I think that’s a hard equation for people to feel.
+Ms. Tippett: But I think that’s a hard equation for people to feel.
 Do you know what I mean?
-I mean, on the one hand when you talk about the places you’ve seen and the crises you know, it’s so far away.
+On the one hand when you talk about the places you’ve seen and the crises you know, it’s so far away.
 It’s so hard for people just to connect that with the car they drive, you know, even if they do it intellectually.

 [Sounds of elephant calls]

-MS. PAYNE: …which I think was called, “Are We Driving Them Crazy?”
-And it was a report on the fact that in many, particularly southern African, regions where we get this conflict, the elephants are becoming belligerent, so that they are actually killing people and destroying villages, as it were, unnecessarily, not in the midst of a contest for crop food, but just …
+Ms. Payne: Well, it’s really for land, but it’s for food as well.
+When they’re struck by a drought, both elephants and people will be hungry and thirsty.
+Their crops will fail and both of them will use the human crops.
+And then there will be conflict.
+There was a very disturbing and, I think, very appropriate article in The New York Times Magazine, which I think was called, “Are We Driving Them Crazy?”
+[Editor’s note: The New York Times Magazine article Ms. Payne refers to is titled “An Elephant Crackup?”]
+And it was a report on the fact that in many, particularly southern African, regions where we get this conflict, the elephants are becoming belligerent so that they are actually killing people and destroying villages, as it were, unnecessarily, not in the midst of a contest for crop food, but just …

-MS. TIPPETT: And the implication was belligerent and depressed, I mean, kind of mentally damaged, right?
+Ms. Tippett: And the implication was belligerent and depressed, kind of mentally damaged, right?

-MS. PAYNE: Well, thank you.
+Ms. Payne: Well, thank you.
 I suppose it was subconscious.
 This is a piece of what I know that I don’t know how to deal with.
+I’m a pacifist.

-MS. TIPPETT: No, I think just naming things is really important.
-I’m curious about — The New York Times article suggested that elephants are really — again, kind of being mentally damaged, that kind of analysis is made possible by some of the work you’ve done, which does show that these creatures have memories also of relationships.
+Ms. Tippett: No, I think just naming things is really important.
+I’m curious about — The New York Times [Magazine] article suggested that elephants are really — again, kind of being mentally damaged, that kind of analysis is made possible by some of the work you’ve done, which does show that these creatures have memories also of relationships.

 [Sounds of elephant calls]